Decision IntelDecision Intel

 Two of the seven analysis agents run at the same time and answer complementary questions.
 Would a second read of the memo come to the same conclusion?
 And would it survive the real room?

-Noise decomposition · three independent judges
+Noise decomposition · three decorrelated samples

 Is the reasoning stable under rewording?